Nevada–California–Oregon Railway: History

 Nevada-California-Oregon Railway #159 (later, Southern Pacific #65), narrow-gauge stock car, at the Southern California Railway Museum.
 This car was built in the N-C-O shops in Reno, Nevada in 1912.
 Sold in 1926 to the Southern Pacific, the SP used it on its former Carson & Colorado Railroad line between Mina, Nevada and Keeler, California, until 1960, when it was retired.

 Locomotives were converted from wood fuel to oil-burners by 1910.
 Financially, the railroad's best year was 1913, but decline followed quickly as traffic shifted to the recently completed standard-gauge Western Pacific Railroad and Southern Pacific branch to Susanville.
 The railroad's last rolling stock purchase was in 1915 when two locomotives, three passenger cars, two mail cars, and 78 freight cars from the dismantled Florence and Cripple Creek Railroad were obtained for the bargain price of $22,750.
 In 1917, the company began selling branch lines in California.
 The next year, the Reno station was closed, and the company headquarters and maintenance shop were relocated to Alturas.
 By 1922, the railroad was in serious financial trouble, and the Moran Bank wanted out of the business.
 On April 30, 1925, the Southern Pacific Company purchased the company.
+The line between Reno Junction and Reno was purchased by the Western Pacific Railroad while the segment between Reno Junction and Wendel was torn up.

+Southern Pacific used the remaining line, as well as the Fernley and Lassen Railway and a new railway from Klamath Falls, to assemble its new Modoc Branch.
+This was intended to shut out any potential competition from the Great Northern Railway Oregon Trunk Line.
 By 1928, Southern Pacific had converted all the remaining Nevada–California–Oregon track to and sold its gauge equipment.
 Several locomotives subsequently ran on the former Carson and Colorado Railroad.
 One was sold to the Pacific Coast Railway, and later passed to the Oahu Railway and Land Company during World War II.

 On October 20, 1985, Southern Pacific abandoned the 54.45 mi section between Lakeview, Oregon and Alturas, California, which is now operated by Lake County Oregon as the Lake County Railroad, running about 20 cars per week in two trips per week.
 At Alturas it joins with Union Pacific.